Pixie Hollow Bake Off

-Pixie Hollow Bake Off is a six-minute short, based on the Disney Fairies franchise, produced by DisneyToon Studios.
+Pixie Hollow Bake Off is a six-minute short, based on the Disney Fairies franchise, produced by Disneytoon Studios.
 It aired in the United Kingdom on October 20, 2013, on Disney Channel.
 It is based loosely on J. M. Barrie's Peter Pan stories, by way of Disney's animated adaptation.

 Plot

-Tink challenges Gelata (Lisa Faulkner in the UK version and by Giada De Laurentiis in the US version) to see who can bake the best cake for the queen's party.
+Tink challenges Gelata (Lisa Faulkner in the UK version; Giada De Laurentiis in the US version) to see who can bake the best cake for the queen's party.
 There are a group of baking fairies, the main one being Gelata.
 The baking fairies always make exactly the same cake for Queen Clarion's Arrival Day party, for the last 399 years.

 Tinker Bell has an idea for a different kind of cake, which Gelata takes as a challenge... hence, the bake off.
 Tink and her friends compete against the baking fairies.
 In the end, Tink's cake looks very appealing, but finds out looks aren't everything.